vibhoragarwal/techvibhor/_posts/aws_athena.md

 results/attr1_num=0-10/attr2_num=0-9/attr3_num=0-18/attr4_num=31-43/attr5_num=31-53/tabular_data_file.csv
 ```

-This means, when client app is looking for 'key_element' with input data set of :
+This means, when calling app is looking for 'key_element' with input data set of :

 ```